albanie/collaborative-experts/misc/README-template.md

 * `t2v` denotes that a text query is used to retrieve videos
 * `v2t` denotes that a video query is used to retrieve text video descriptions

 Joint-embeddings can be used for either of these two tasks.
 In the results reported below, the same model is used for both the t2v and v2t evaluations.
+Each metric is reported as the mean and standard deviation (in parentheses) across three training runs.

-**Reference results:** The results below are close to those in the paper for MSRVTT, LSMDC, MSRVTT (they should vary by at most +/- 0.6 across different metrics from those reported).
+**Reference results:** The results below are close to those in the paper for MSRVTT, LSMDC, MSRVTT (the mean performance should vary by at most +/- 0.6 across different metrics from those reported).
 The performance for ActivityNet and DiDeMo has improved, in some cases quite significantly, after removing some bugs in the training code.

 **MSRVTT Benchmark**